lateralblast/modest/README.md

 Hostonly networks and IP forwarding is used as it's far more reliable for consistent deployments.

-An example host-only network layout For VMware Fusion is as follows:
+An example host-only network layout For VMware Fusion with vmnet interfaces is as follows:

 ```
 __ External network __ External Interface (e.g. en0)